effector/effector/src/content/docs/en/api/effector/attach.md

 name?: string
 ```

-It allows to explicitly set name of the created attached effect:
+It allows us to explicitly set the name of the created attached effect:

 ```ts
 const attachedFx = attach({